babylonchain/covenant-signer/docs/deployment.md

 ## 2. bitcoind setup (applies to both Offline Wallet and Full Node)

-The Installation, Configuration and Boot steps for the bitcoind Offline Wallet and Full Node are almost identical.
+The installation, configuration and boot steps for the bitcoind Offline Wallet and Full Node are almost identical.

 ### A. Installation